Cuccurucucù: Background

 The title as well as the refrain and part of the melody are citations of Tomás Méndez' "Cucurrucucú paloma".
 The song also includes citations and references to other songs which marked Battiato's adolescence, including Bob Dylan's "Just Like a Woman" and "Like a Rolling Stone", The Beatles' "Lady Madonna" and "With a Little Help from My Friends", The Rolling Stones' "Ruby Tuesday" (which Battiato will eventually cover in his album Fleurs), Mina's "Le mille bolle blu", Nicola Di Bari's "Il mondo è grigio, il mondo è blu", and Milva's "Il mare nel cassetto".
-Lyrics also contain citations from Homer's poem Iliad.
+Lyrics also contain citations from Homer's poem Iliad, in Vincenzo Monti's Italian translation.
 American soprano Marilyn Turner and, uncredited, Giuni Russo, serve as backing vocalists.
 The song was released as a single in some foreign territories, notably in Switzerland, where it charted.
 The song was described by Italian writer Michele Serra as 'a dadaist scherzo'.